Adventure Race FAQs

 Funds from Beyond the Backyard will not only help build homes, but support our programs, including:

-Aging in Place: Senior citizens needing home repair in order to maintain a healthy living environment often call on us, with nowhere else to turn.
-We are currently piloting a developing home repair program to serve vulnerable, low-income seniors.
+- Aging in Place: Senior citizens needing home repair in order to maintain a healthy living environment often call on us, with nowhere else to turn.
+It is an honor to provide low-cost critical home repair to vulnerable, low-income seniors.

 Beyond the Backyard is a high-tech race.
 Teams are required to take pictures and/or video with a mobile device; potentially make phone calls or send text messages; and possibly utilize the internet to do research and/or send an email during the race.
 Make sure at least one team member has a fully-charged smart phone or device that can do all the above.